MySchool11/AITDNSix/README.md

 # AITDNSix
-Another c# lesson focusing of fields and properties.
+Another c# lesson focusing on fields and properties.